Chequing Account Canada

 Alterna Bank No Fee eChequing Account

 Do you want an award-winning no-fee chequing account?
 Look no further than the Alterna No Fee Chequing Account.
 It’s called a no-fee chequing account because you get all day-to-day transactions free.
 Essentially, this makes it a free chequing account!
+Also, check other top no-fee chequing accounts out there!

 The account has no monthly fees, unlimited debit transactions, and unlimited Interac e-transfers.
 There is also no minimum balance necessary.
 The interest rate for this no-fee chequing account is not as high as the two-hybrid savings accounts we discussed.
 But, it is still decent with a 0.05% annual interest rate.